Eulogies & Obituaries

 An Order of Service is strictly the "roadmap" for the ceremony itself.
 It lists the sequence of events—the hymns, the readings, the speakers, and the prayers.
 Its primary function is to let guests know when to stand, sit, or sing.

 A Funeral Program, on the other hand, is a more biographical and commemorative document.
-It often includes an obituary, a detailed photo gallery, a list of surviving family members, and thank-you notes.
-In 2025, most families choose a "hybrid" approach, combining both elements into a single high-quality booklet that serves as a permanent keepsake.
+It often includes an obituary, a photo gallery, a list of surviving family members, and thank-you notes.
+Many families choose a hybrid approach, combining both elements into a single booklet that serves as a keepsake.

-Tip: If you are feeling overwhelmed by the paperwork involved in estate management, our Executor Checklist Template (Practical Steps and Documents) can help you stay organized alongside your service planning.
+Tip: If you are feeling overwhelmed by the paperwork involved in estate management, keeping a simple written checklist of tasks and deadlines can help you stay organized alongside your service planning.

 Choosing Your Template: Traditional vs. Modern